gitcoinco/code_fund_ads/BLUEPRINT.md

 + Response 404 (text/html)

-        CodeFund does not have a advertiser for you at this time.
+        CodeFund does not have an advertiser for you at this time.

 # Advertisement JSON [/properties/{property_id}/funder.json/?{template}{theme}{keywords}]